 Corporate bonds are a type of debt security.
 They are seen as a long-term investment opportunity.
 These securities have maturities ranging from one year to twenty years.

-The procedure of issuing NCDs is identical to that of issuing an IPO.
-Through a broker, investors apply for NCD shares.
+The procedure for issuing NCDs is identical to that of issuing an IPO.
+Investors apply for NCD shares through a broker.
 They receive the quantity of NCD shares based on the subscription.
-The money is debited from the trading/bank account once the NCDs are credited to the demat account.
+Once the NCDs are credited to the demat account, the money is debited from the trading/bank account.

 What are the key factors to consider before buying an NCD?